sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 I wanted to measure the loss through two types of transformers I have made
 myself: the very popular 49:1 used for End-Fed Half Wave (EFHW) antennas and the popular, but sometimes maligned, 9:1 *unun* used for *random wire* or long wire antennas.
-On my YouTube channel [Utesändaren][outsender] (which is in Swedish) I have tried to debunk the pseudo-science floating around on the net about the inefficiency of end-fed, non-resonant wires and take the scientific standpoint that all wires are equally efficient whether they are fed in the middle or by the end (given the same length).
+On my YouTube channel [Utesändaren][outsender] (which is in Swedish) I have tried to debunk the pseudo-science floating around on the net about the inefficiency of end-fed, non-resonant wires and take the scientific standpoint that all wires are equally efficient whether they are fed in the middle or by the end (given the same length) provided that you can match the impedance.

 Another misconception floating around is that the popular 49:1 (14 secondary windings, 2 primary windings on a FT240-43 or FT140-43) is a highly efficient transformer.
 Since I don't own a VNA, I decided to measure TL (transmission loss, or sometimes called thru-loss) through 2 transformers back-to-back using a simple power meter connected to a dummy load using an ordinary transceiver.

 Transmission Loss was measured using a FT817 at 5W CW.
 The first measurements were for reference and connected the FT817 directly to a MAAS RS600